narasimhan-me/EngineO.ai/ARCHITECTURE.md

 - DB should run on managed Postgres (Neon, RDS, Supabase).
 - Long-running operations moved to queues and workers (Redis + BullMQ).
 - SEO scans can be throttled and chunked to avoid rate limits and timeouts.
+- Platform API calls are rate-limited and should implement retry logic.

 ---